yam-finance/synths-sdk/README.md

 // Use the official development environment const synthsSDK = await Synths.create({
   ethersProvider: provider,
+  // Passing this object in the initialization is optional
   userAssetsConfig: userAssetsConfig
 });
 const upunksAsset = await synthsSDK.connectAsset("upunks-0921");